scholtzan/rust-fluidsynth/README.md

 ## Installation

-To use `rust-fluidsynth` you must install FluidSynth on your computer and add this to your game's `Cargo.toml`:
+To use `rust-fluidsynth` you must install FluidSynth on your computer and add this to `Cargo.toml`:

 ```toml
 [dependencies.fluidsynth]